-If you’re reading this, most likely you have a wish list for your wedding gown and just can’t wait to try on every dress you can get your hands on.
-But how to choose the perfect gown for you is even more important.
+You’re probably so excited, you just can’t wait to try on every dress you can get your hands on.
+But choosing the perfect gown for you is really important.
 Wedding dresses aren’t like regular clothes, but your body shape and silhouette still count.

 Not to worry, though.
 We’ve made it easier for you to choose the perfect wedding dress for your body type.
 Read on!